samcuxx/WinDropper/README.md

 - **Smart File Organization:** Categorize files by type when moving them to destinations
 - **Floating Notch UI:** Minimalistic, resizable, and always-on-top window for quick access
 - **Context Menu Actions:** Quick actions for files including copying paths, opening containing folders
-- **Multi-File Management:** Move multiple files at once to destinations
+- **Multi-File Management:** Select and drag multiple files at once using checkboxes
 - **Keyboard Shortcuts:** Use CTRL+SHIFT+D to show/hide the WinDropper notch
 - **Customization:** Change appearance, behavior, and file management settings
 - **Dark/Light Mode Support:** Adapts to your system theme or manually selectable